How to Write a PTO Mission Statement in a Few Easy Steps

-After all, a mission statement, which is a summary of an organization’s purpose, sounds like it belongs on a whiteboard in a corporate office.
-But if you are willing to try creating one, you may find it could be very helpful for your group.
+A mission statement, which is a summary of an organization’s purpose, sounds like it belongs on a whiteboard in a corporate office.
+But if you are willing to try creating one, you may find it could be very helpful for your parent group.
+A PTO mission statement allows your group to regularly evaluate the work you've been doing, and to better plan future events and activities that align with your group's mission.

 A mission statement spells out what your group values and strives to accomplish.
 It comes in handy when a group is making big decisions, like selecting a fundraising partner or enrichment programs, so you know your choices fit without the group’s overall objectives.
 (It’s worth noting that groups are required to have one when they apply for 501(c)(3) status.)